 With most honeymoons planned 6-9 months in advance, just a handful of our couples have had to cancel or change their plans so far.
 Across the wider Zola community, we’re hearing a lot of stories about postponed honeymoons, and are reaching out to help as much as possible.

 The most common question we’re getting is, “when is it safe to book again?”
 The honest answer: We wish we knew.
-The free cancellation and change policies offered by most airlines and resort groups give us the confidence to book trips for later in 2020—not to mention the joy of talking about travel!
+One certainty is that we will be traveling again, and the unheard-of deals matched with guaranteed flexibility, give us the confidence to book trips for later in 2020.
+Not to mention the joy of talking about travel!